HidaJakopo06/Hida_Mboup_raee_python/CONTRIBUTING.md

-If you want to work with us contact either @aAssane @HidaJakopo06
+If you want to work with us contact either @aAssane or @HidaJakopo06